dk14/wolfram-mega/docs/contracts.md

 Schedules (e.g. quantized  `InterestRateSwap`) are  expressed through `OfferTerms.dependsOn` reference meant to specify previous stage in a multi-stage contract. `OfferTerms.dependsOn` can be conditional on the outcome of previous stage, effectively  making such contracts stateful (state would be a set of past outcomes).

-_BTC-DLC matching note: Scheduled offer is finalized when first `openingTx` for the whole composite tree is co-signed (parties cross check that every subcontract is co-signed)._

 ### "Ad-hoc" parties in schedules
 If party has to be added "on the go" then special "new party" outcome has to be added.
 Such outcome can be attested without third-party oracle, by verifying proof of funding transaction on-chain.